tauri-apps/tauri-docs/docs/guides/getting-started/prerequisites.md

 For full support for Tauri and tools like [`trunk`] make sure the MSVC Rust toolchain is the selected `default host triple` in the installer dialog.
 Depending on your system it should be either `x86_64-pc-windows-msvc`, `i686-pc-windows-msvc`, or `aarch64-pc-windows-msvc`.

-If you already have Rust installed, you can make sure the correct toolchain is installed by running this command:
+If you already have Rust installed, you can make sure the correct toolchain is installed and used by running this command:

 ```powershell
 rustup default stable-msvc